aligusnet/data-experiments/log.md

 * I believe it is better to use vectors only statistical model if only similarity analysis required (`en_vectors_web_lg` vs. `en_core_web_lg`).
 However, I've got slightly worse results using vectors only model.

 ## 18/11/2018

 ### Quora Insincere Questions

-* It took 33 hours to run a random search on the full set of training data of quora questions with no good results.
+* **sklearn**: It took 33 hours to run a random search on the full set of training data of quora questions with no good results.
 It definitely makes sense to start searching on smaller subsets of data: Quora_Insincere_Questions/sklearn/token_counts.ipynb

+* **Vowpal Wabbit**: Using spacy word vectors to train logistic model did not show as good results as ordinary Word Count or TF-IDF.

+* **Vowpal Wabbit**: I do not understand how regularization works on VW.
+Small values for L1 and L2 around 1e-9 do not show any significant results, bigger values aroung 1e-6 demontrate significant overfitting on all experiments.
+Quite unexpected result.